Fewer Americans file for jobless aid - The Boston Globe

 Those cuts have extended to companies in the cryptocurrency sector with prices for bitcoin and other digital assets cratering in recent months.

-Crypto trading platform Coinbase Global said last week it planned to cut about 1,100 jobs, or approximately 18% of its global workforce, as part of a restructuring in order to help manage its operating expenses in response to current market conditions.
+Crypto trading platform Coinbase Global said last week it planned to cut about 1,100 jobs, or approximately 18 percent of its global workforce, as part of a restructuring in order to help manage its operating expenses in response to current market conditions.